1. Home: Explore careers

 • prepare learning materials

-• adapt teaching support according to student's needs
+• adapt teaching support to meet each student's needs

 • look after children's physical, social and emotional welfare

-• work with professionals such as speech and language therapists
+• work closely with teachers and other professionals like speech and language therapists

 Working environment